 1. Do any changes that you want to do.

-2. Do a web update of all central data (price lists etc) to ensure that your db is up to date.
+2. Do a web update of all central data (products, customers etc) to ensure that your db is up to date.

 3. Delete any existing database file from your network folder (the one defined as "Remote folder" in settings), there can only be one!

 3. Use the db utility and export the file to the network folder defined in the settings dialog.